Ordinary People: Plot

-The Jarretts are an upper-middle-class family residing in suburban Chicago.
+The Jarretts are an upper-middle-class family in Lake Forest, a wealthy suburb north of Chicago.
 They are trying to return to normal life after experiencing the accidental death of their older teenage son, Buck, and the attempted suicide of their younger and surviving son, Conrad.
 Conrad has recently returned home after spending four months in a psychiatric hospital.
-He feels alienated from his friends and family and seeks help from a psychiatrist, Dr. Berger, who discovers that Conrad was involved in the sailing accident that caused Buck's death.
+He feels alienated from his friends and family and seeks help from a psychiatrist, Dr. Tyrone Berger, who discovers that Conrad was involved in the sailing accident that killed Buck.
 Conrad is now dealing with post-traumatic stress disorder and is seeking help to cope with his emotions.

 Conrad's father, Calvin, attempts to connect with his surviving son and understand his wife, while Conrad's mother, Beth, denies her loss, hoping to maintain her composure and restore her family to what it once was.
 She appears to have favored her older son and has grown cold toward Conrad due to his suicide attempt.
 Beth is determined to maintain the appearance of perfection and normality, and her efforts only serve to alienate Conrad further.
 Conrad works with Dr. Berger and begins to learn how to deal with his emotions rather than control them.
-He starts dating a fellow student, Jeannine, who helps him to regain a sense of optimism.
+He starts dating a fellow student, Jeannine, who helps him regain a sense of optimism.
 However, Conrad still struggles to communicate and establish normal relationships with his parents and schoolmates.

 Beth and Conrad often argue while Calvin tries to referee, generally taking Conrad's side for fear of pushing him over the edge again.
 Tensions escalate near Christmas when Conrad becomes furious at Beth for not wanting to take a photo with him, swearing at her in front of his grandparents.
 Afterwards, Beth discovers Conrad has been lying about his after-school whereabouts.
-This leads to a heated confrontation between Conrad and Beth in which Conrad points out that Beth never visited him in the hospital; Conrad argues that if Buck had been hospitalized in his place, she would have gone to see him, to which Beth curtly replies that Buck would never be in the hospital.
-Beth and Calvin take a trip to see Beth's brother in Houston, where Calvin presses Beth about her evasive attitude.
+This leads to a heated confrontation between Conrad and Beth in which Conrad points out that Beth never visited him in the hospital; Conrad argues that if Buck had been hospitalized in his place, she would have gone to see him, to which Beth curtly replies that Buck would never have been in the hospital in the first place.
+Beth and Calvin take a trip to see Beth's brother Ward in Houston, where Calvin presses Beth about her evasive attitude.

-Conrad suffers a setback when he learns that Karen, a friend from the psychiatric hospital, has committed suicide.
-A cathartic breakthrough session with Dr. Berger allows Conrad to stop blaming himself for Buck's death and accept his mother's frailties.
+Conrad suffers a setback when he learns that Karen, a friend from the psychiatric hospital, has taken her own life.
+A cathartic breakthrough session in the middle of the night with Dr. Berger allows Conrad to stop blaming himself for Buck's death and accept his mother's frailties.
 However, when Conrad tries to show affection, Beth is unresponsive, leading Calvin to emotionally confront her one last time.
 He questions their love and asks whether she is capable of truly loving anyone.
 Stunned, Beth packs her bags and goes back to Houston.
-Calvin and Conrad are left to come to terms with their new family situation, affirming their father-son love for each other.
+Calvin and Conrad are left to come to terms with their new family situation, affirming their father–son love.